PICC lines (peripherally inserted central catheters)

-You can go home with a PICC line in place, and it can be left in for weeks or months.
+You can go home with the PICC line in and it can be left in for weeks or months.

-A PICC line may be helpful if doctors and nurses find it difficult to get needles into your veins, or if the walls of your veins have been hardened by previous chemotherapy treatment.
-A PICC line is also helpful if you don't like needles.
+A PICC may be helpful if doctors and nurses find it difficult to get needles into your veins.
+It’s also helpful if you don't like needles.

-Your PICC line will be put in by a specially trained nurse or doctor in an outpatient department or on the ward.
-It will be put in using a local anaesthetic.
+Your PICC line will be put in by a specialist nurse or doctor in an outpatient department or on a ward.
+This will be done using a local anaesthetic.

-First the skin in the area is cleaned with antiseptic solution.
-Then this area is numbed with an anaesthetic cream or injection, so you don't feel pain while the PICC line is being put in.
+First, the skin in the area is cleaned with antiseptic solution.
+Then this area is numbed with an anaesthetic cream or injection.

-When the skin is completely numb, a needle will be inserted and then removed.
-While the needle is being removed, the PICC line will be threaded through it into a large vein that leads to your heart.
+When the skin is completely numb, a needle will be put into the vein.
+The PICC line is then threaded through the needle, into a large vein that leads to your heart.
 The needle is removed at the same time.
 This shouldn't take long and is usually painless, but some people might find it causes discomfort.
-The PICC line will be held securely in place by a transparent dressing.
+The PICC line will be held in place by a transparent dressing.

-You will then have a chest x-ray to check that the end of the tube is in the correct position.
+You will have a chest x-ray to check that the end of the tube is in the right place.

-If your veins are small, it may be difficult to locate a suitable vein to put the PICC line in.
-The doctor or nurse may use an ultrasound scan to help them locate the best vein to use.
-The ultrasound uses sound waves to produce a picture on a monitor showing the veins in your arm.
-The scan is painless and involves a small microphone-like device being rubbed gently over your arm.
+If your veins are small, it may be difficult to find a suitable one to put the PICC line into.
+Your doctor or nurse may use an ultrasound scan to help them find the best vein to use.
+The ultrasound uses sound waves to produce a picture of the veins in your arm.
+A small hand-held device is rubbed gently over your arm.
+This is painless.

-Sometimes it can be difficult to thread the PICC line up the vein towards the heart.
+It can sometimes be difficult to thread the PICC line up the vein towards the heart.
 If this happens, it's usually possible to try again using a different vein.